Don’t follow the crowd!

 This can sound really scary – and irrational – at first!
 They’ll eat next to nothing if I do that! you might think.
 What’s the point in serving them something I know they don’t like?
 And why would they eat any of it if I don’t encourage or persuade them to?
 But it really does make a huge difference.
 Here’s why.

 Firstly, it’s about EXPOSURE.
 A child needs to be exposed to a food on a regular basis to become comfortable and familiar with it – a precursor to actually eating it.
 When you stay in control of what you serve, you can expose them to a wide variety of meals and foods.
 If, on the other hand, you let them pick and choose what you serve, they will go for their preferences and favourites and those foods will quickly become their only ‘safe’ foods.
-Before you know it, you’ll soon be able to count the number of meals they’ll eat on one hand – and still have fingers left over!
+They’ll genuinely start to believe they don’t like any other foods and before you know it, you’ll be able to count the number of meals they’ll eat on one hand – and still have fingers left over!

 Secondly, it’s about POWER AND ATTENTION.
 If you completely stop pushing them to eat what’s on their plate, they have nothing to react against and no attention to gain by not eating something.
 And if there’s no power or attention available in this way, the most enjoyment to be had is from the food itself.
 Once the pressure to eat is taken away, their natural curiosity about food and their own desire to eat can emerge.
 Food is, after all, a pleasure.
 Humans – even little ones – naturally want to explore and eat food.
 It’s a basic human instinct that we shouldn’t mess with!